fp7mplane/protocol-ri/doc/protocol-spec.md

 Four kinds of constraints are currently supported for mPlane parameters:

 - No constraint: all values are allowed.
-This is signified by the special constraint string `*`.
+This is signified by the special constraint string '`*`'.
 - Single value constraint: only a single value is allowed.
 This is intended for use for capabilities which are conceivably configurable, but for which a given component only supports a single value for a given parameter due to its own out-of-band configuration or the permissions of the client for which the capability is valid.
-- Set constraint: multiple values are allowed, and are explicitly listed, separated by the `,` character.
+- Set constraint: multiple values are allowed, and are explicitly listed, separated by the '`,`' character.
-- Range constraint: multiple values are allowed, between two ordered values, separated by the special string `...`.
+- Range constraint: multiple values are allowed, between two ordered values, separated by the special string '`...`'.
 Range constraints are inclusive.

-Future versions of the protocol may support additional types or combinations constraints. *[**Editor's Note**: we should also support networks as an implicit range, but we don't yet.]*
+Future versions of the protocol may support additional types or combinations constraints. *[**Editor's Note**: we should also support networks with netmasks as an implicit range, but we don't yet.]*

 Values and values in constraints must be a representation of an instance of the primitive type of the associated element.